-Click ADD CONDITION.
+- Click ADD CONDITION.
 This opens a new window where you can add the alert condition.

-Copy and paste the following in the Find resource type and metric field, enter
+Copy and paste the following in the Find resource type and metric field:

-Notice that the Target pane now displays the Select a metric field, where you can specify the metric—the API quantity that triggers the alert—such as total traffic or latency percentile.
+The pane displays the Select a metric field, where you can specify the metric, such as total traffic or latency percentile.